bitpay/insight-api/README.md

 ### Utility Methods
 ```
-  /insight-api/utils/estimatefee[?nbBlocks=2]
+  /flosight-api/utils/estimatefee[?nbBlocks=2]
 ```

 ## Web Socket API
 The web socket API is served using [socket.io](http://socket.io).

-The following are the events published by insight:
+The following are the events published by flosight:

 `tx`: new transaction received from network.
 This event is published in the 'inv' room.
 Data will be a app/models/Transaction object.
 Sample output: